Long Plane Trees: Introduction

-At several places we talk about ``flat'' point sets.
-A point set $\pe$ is \emph{flat} if $\diam(\pe)\ge 1$ and the $y$-coordinates of all its points are essentially negligible, meaning that their absolute values are bounded by an infinitesimal $\eps>0$.
-For flat point sets, we can estimate the length of each edge as the difference between the $x$-coordinates of its endpoints, because the error can be made arbitrarily small by taking $\eps\to 0$.
+We also need a notion of ``flat'' point sets.
+A point set $\pe$ is \emph{flat} if $\diam(\pe)\ge 1$ and all $y$-coordinates in $\pe$ are essentially negligible, that is, their absolute values are bounded by an infinitesimal $\eps>0$.
+In a flat point set, we can approximate the length of an edge by subtracting the $x$-coordinates of its endpoints: the error becomes arbitrarily small as $\eps\to 0$.

-Lastly, $D(p,r)$ refers to a closed disk with center $p$ and radius $r$, while $\partial D(p,r)$ is its boundary: a circle of radius $r$ centered at $p$.
+Lastly, $D(p,r)$ denotes a closed disk with center $p$ and radius $r$, while $\partial D(p,r)$ is its boundary: a circle of radius $r$ centered at $p$.